Health

 Healthcare facilities face challenges unlike any other sector.
 Hospitals remain operational 24/7, with a constant flow of ambulances, staff, patients, suppliers, and public visitors.

-Fencing isn’t simply about creating boundaries, it’s about shaping how people move, preventing accidental or intentional intrusions, and ensuring sensitive areas remain protected.
+Fencing requirements include shaping how people move, preventing accidental or intentional intrusions, and ensuring sensitive areas remain protected.

 Emergency departments, mental health units, pharmacy storage, and utility yards all require layers of perimeter protection.
 At the same time, patient outdoor spaces, courtyards, gardens, or recovery areas, must feel open and non-intimidating.
 These contrasting needs mean the right fence must offer strength without an oppressive appearance.